 Have you created a wallet at Gatehub?
 Don’t save your password on your computer, instead make sure to remember it or write it down on paper.
-The same goes for your recovery seed.
-When you’ve created a Gatehub wallet, you’ll be shown a sequence of 24 random words.
+The same goes for your recovery key.
+When you’ve created a Gatehub wallet, you’ll be shown a sequence random words and numbers.

-This is your recovery seed and it acts as a backup password.
+This is your recovery key and it acts as a backup password.
 Make sure to write it down with pen and paper.
 Store it safely and don’t share it with anyone.
-Don’t store your recovery seed digitally, for example in a Word file.
-If your computer is compromised, someone has access to your wallet with your recovery seed.
+Don’t store your recovery key digitally, for example in a Word file.
+If your computer is compromised, someone has access to your wallet with your recovery key.